danielhrisca/asammdf/README.md

   - full handling of bus logging measurements: currently only CAN and LIN bus logging are implemented with the ability to _get_ signals defined in the attached CAN/LIN database (.arxml or .dbc).
 Signals can also be extracted from an anonymous bus logging measurement by providing a CAN or LIN database (.dbc or .arxml)
-  - handling of unfinished measurements (mdf 4): finalization is attempted when the file is loaded, however the not all the finalization steps are supported
+  - handling of unfinished measurements (mdf 4): finalization is attempted when the file is loaded, however not all the finalization steps are supported
   - full support for remaining mdf 4 channel arrays types
   - xml schema for MDBLOCK: most metadata stored in the comment blocks will not be available